kinopio-club/kinopio-help/api/index.md

 Spaces are where you create cards and connections.
 You can edit and create spaces with the same abilities that a real human has.

-.auth explain....
-Routes with Auth as `apiKey` mean that the Authorization header apiKey must match the requested user. canViewSpace canEditSpace isUser
+Routes with Auth as `canViewSpace` or `canEditSpace` requires that Authorization apiKey belong to a user with the permission to view or edit the space.

 <h3 class="spaces">Space Routes</h3>